 March Allotment Open Days – dates and sites to be confirmed.

 Allotment site visits and events

-LESS will be arranging allotment site visits, interviews with allotment committees and events throughout October – February.
+LESS is also in the process of arranging allotment site visits and interviews with allotment committees.
 Deborah will be in touch soon to arrange these.

 We hope the above offers some clarity about the allotment review and gives you a sense of what is going on.
 If you have any questions or queries please do contact email@example.com